 - 2 Tablespoons olive oil

 - ¼ cup golden raisins

-- 1 tsp salt
+- 1/2 teaspoon salt

-Heat the oil in a large nonstick skillet.
-Using your hands or an ice cream scoop, form the mixture into meatballs, about ⅛ cup each.
-Place them in the hot pan.
+- Using your hands or a scoop, form the mixture into meatballs, about 2-3 Tablespoons each.

+- Heat the oil in a large nonstick skillet.
 Pan fry the meatballs, turning occasionally, until they are browned on all sides, about 10 minutes.
-Set them aside on a large plate and cover while you cook the tomatoes.
+Set the meatballs aside on a large plate and cover while you cook the tomatoes.

-Spoon the meatballs into the simmering tomato mixture and lower the heat.
+- Carefully return the meatballs into the simmering tomato mixture and lower the heat.

-Stir in the pine nuts and raisins and saute together for about another 4-5 minutes.
+- Stir in the pine nuts and raisins and saute together for about another 4-5 minutes.
 Season with salt and enjoy!